 Most of us grow up in a society where anger is defined as something bad, a negative emotion that shouldn't be felt or expressed.
 So we learn from a very early age that we supposed to suppress our anger, swallow it down, bottle it up and keep it away.
-We disconnect from how we really feel.

 However this doesn't seem to work as a long term solution.

 Often times our anger bubbles up and explodes out of control leading to violent and aggressive behavior.
 In those moments we most likely to lash out and hurt others, blaming and accusing others for our violent behavior.
 After the explosion instead of relief we are burdened with guilt and regret for doing and saying things we didn't really mean.